Cosiamo/SeaUrchin/README.md

 Because it sounds like 'searchin' lol.

 # How to Install
 On Windows click the "code" dropdown menu, then click "download ZIP".
-Once that's done extract the `.exe` file
+Once that's done extract the `sea.exe` file

-Will have Linux and MacOS downloads available for next commit.
-For now, if you have Golang installed, run:
+For Linux, do the same process as Windows except extract the `sea` file.

+I don't have a Mac so I'm not able to test if it will work on MacOS or not.
+If you have Go installed on your Mac you can still get use this application, just run the commands:
 ```
 git clone https://github.com/Cosiamo/SeaUrchin.git && cd SeaUrchin
 go build